 We have a 401(k) plan for our employees.
 The 401(k) plan is a defined contribution plan covering substantially all of our employees.
 Employees are eligible to participate in the plan on the first day of any month after starting employment.
 Employees are allowed to contribute a percentage of their wages to the 401(k) plan, subject to statutorily prescribed limits and are subject to a discretionary employer match of 100% of their wage deferrals not in excess of 4% of their wages.
-The 401(k) plan matching contributions by the Company were temporarily suspended at the onset of the COVID-19 pandemic, but future plan matching contributions were subsequently restored effective July 1, 2020.
-The Company contributed \$0.2 million as part of the employer match program for each of the years ended December 31, 2020 and 2019.
+The Company contributed \$0.4 million and \$0.3 million as part of the employer match program for the years ended December 31, 2022 and 2021, respectively.